 Once the search identifies the device in question, it creates a map of the device and its immediate neighbors, which can also be expanded or contracted depending on the view desired and the problem being addressed.

-The logical relationships between sites can be grouped and then visualized in a single overview map (e.g., North America, United States, Boston, Boston DC 1).
-Users can then drill into any site to see the L2 or L3 relationships of devices within that site.
+The logical relationships between sites can be grouped for analysis and then visualized in a single overview map (e.g., North America, United States, Boston, Boston DC 1).
+Users can then take advantage of specific functions within NetBrain’s network mapping tool to drill into any site to see the L2 or L3 relationships of devices within that site.

 A Device Group is a collection of devices configured with the same routing protocol or categorized by other logical conditions.
 Device groups can better organize network devices, critically important for operations at scale.
 These are the types of device groups: